ska-telescope/ska-ser-infra-machinery/README.md

 make orch init
 make orch apply
 ```
-Recommendation: Setup the **TF_TARGET** to only apply/destroy to a specific
+Recommendation: Set up the **TF_TARGET** to only apply/destroy to a specific
 service/VM.
-The module name should be name on the first line of the module
+The module name should be the name on the first line of the module
 definition:

 ```